 CITES Appendix II lists species that are not currently threatened with extinction but might be if trade is not strictly controlled and monitored.
 The list may include some non-threatened species—to prevent threatened species from being traded under the guise of non-threatened species that are similar in appearance.
 Trade in these species must be covered by export and import permits.

 CITES Appendix III lists species that any CITES party has identified as being subject to regulation in its jurisdiction to prevent or restrict exploitation and requires the cooperation of other countries to control trade.
 In Australia, these species are usually treated like a CITES Appendix II species—that is, they must be covered by export and import permits.
-CITES-listed shark species are provided in .
+CITES-listed shark species are provided in Table 11.